-In the build-up to the Grand National you can shop around with different bookmakers offering different odds.
+In the build-up to the Grand National, you can shop around with different bookmakers offering different offers and odds.
 Why take 10/1 if you can get 12/1 on the same horse with a different bookmaker?
 If you are placing £10, that would be a difference of £20 with winnings of £120 (12/1) instead of £100 (10/1).

 When the race gets to around 10-15 mins before the off time, the betting market will go into what’s called the ‘LIVE SHOW’.
-This means the hoses will have the same prices across all the bookmakers.
+This means the horses will have the same prices across all the bookmakers.
 Not every horse will be 10/1.
-But what it means is that you’ll no longer be allowed to shop around for value.
+But what it means is that you’ll no longer be able to shop around for the best odds.
 If a horse is 10/1 on the live show, it will be 10/1 with all the bookmakers in the country!

-Then, if that horse gets backed on the track then it might shorten to 8/1.
-A price that will be universal across all bookmakers and in all high street bookmakers in the UK.
+If that horse then gets backed on the track, it might shorten to 8/1.
+But that price will be universal across all bookmakers and in all high street bookmakers in the UK.